Strictly news: Graziano Di Prima ‘under medical supervision’ after Zara McDermott claims as Amanda Abbington makes new allegations

 “The unrelenting feeding frenzy over these accusations and his mental state leaves him at this time unable to defend himself.”

-His axeing from the show arrives after he admitted to kicking his celebrity partner Zara McDermott in the rehearsal room during last year’s series.
+His axing from the show arrives after he admitted to kicking his celebrity partner, Zara McDermott, in the rehearsal room during last year’s series.

 Amanda Abbington claims there’s ‘50 hours’ of ‘horrifying’ Strictly rehearsal footage